MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/duplicate-payment-protection.md

 ### Payment recovery scenarios

-Once the point of sale or network communications have been recovered, there are several scenarios that will result in the cashier being prompted to use the previous payment.
+Once the POS or network communications have been recovered, there are several scenarios that will result in the cashier being prompted to use the previous payment.
 Here are a few scenarios that can trigger payment recovery:

-If there is a unrecovered payment and the cashier takes one of the following actions, the cashier is shown a dialog box indicating that a payment has already been made.
+If there is an unrecovered payment and the cashier takes one of the following actions, the cashier is shown a dialog box indicating that a payment has already been made.

 - Invokes another payment for any amount using a card payment.
 - Invokes another payment for any amount using a cash payment.